travis-ci/docs-travis-ci-com/docs/user/notifications.md

       campfire: [subdomain]:[api token]@[room id]

-* *subdomain*: is your campfire subdomain (ie 'your-subdomain' if you visit 'https://your-subdomain.campfirenow.com')
+* *subdomain*: is your campfire subdomain (i.e. 'your-subdomain' if you visit 'https://your-subdomain.campfirenow.com')
 * *api token*: is the token of the user you want to use to post the notifications.
-* *room id*: this is the room id not the name.
+* *room id*: this is the room id, not the name.

 You can also customise the notifications, like with IRC notifications: